Welcome to TestRelic Documentation

 What's Next?

-- Try the getting started guide to set up your framework
+- Try the Playwright overview to set up your framework

 - Connect your IDE assistant with the MCP overview and quickstart